nicehash/NiceHashMiner/doc/Plugins/HowToCreatePlugin.md

 You can create new one by clicking on `ADD PLUGIN` button.
 This redirects you to the following form:<br>
 <img src="../../Resources/new_plugin.png" height="400"/> <br>
 In the first step you can fill all fields except Plugin Package URL.<br>
-*NOTE: Miner Package URL is a link to the archive with the miner executable.*<br>
+*NOTE: Miner Package URL is a link to the archive with the miner executable.<br>
+Also check which versions are supported by the latest clients.
+This can be checked in the <a href="../../src/NHM.MinerPluginToolkitV1/Checkers.cs">Checkers.cs</a> file, inside `_supportedMajorVersions` array.*<br>
 **WARNING: Do not tick the `Enable` checkbox.**<br>
 When you click `SAVE` new plugin will be created and added to your list.
 If you select `EDIT` you will be able to copy newly created plugin ID.
 Copy it and replace the current `PluginUUID` in your MinerPlugin implementation (Plugin class) => this step is needed for successfull binding. <br><br>
 After that you can create a release library version of the plugin.
 When you create release build your library version will be saved to `PluginDirectory/obj/Release/net45` with name `PluginName.dll`.
 Create zip or 7z archive of the dll file.<br>